-In August 2014, the South Atlantic Council was made aware that some golden tilefish longline endorsement holders were transferring their golden tilefish longline endorsement to another vessel so they could fish for golden tilefish using hook-and-line gear, or they were renewing their Federal commercial snapper grouper vessel permit at one time but waiting to renew their golden tilefish longline endorsement so they could fish on the hook-and-line quota while their endorsement was not valid.
-Based on comments during the June 2012 Council meeting, neither scenario was the intent of the South Atlantic Council at that time.
+or that they can renew their Federal commercial snapper grouper vessel permit at one time but wait to renew their golden tilefish longline endorsement and then fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
+Based on comments during the June 2012 Council meeting, neither scenario appeared to be the intent of the South Atlantic Council at that time.
 This amendment would clarify the regulations in accordance with the South Atlantic Council's intent.